 October is Down Syndrome Awareness Month.
 As you may know, T.S.
-Poetry Press recently published a new memoir: Sun Shine Down—called a “jewel [that] rises to the top” of the category of Down syndrome memoirs.
+Poetry Press published a memoir: Sun Shine Down—called a “jewel [that] rises to the top” of the category of Down syndrome memoirs.
 Yes, we have an interest in bringing beauty to light, regarding this life reality.

 Throughout October, we will feature poetic and artistic looks into the experiences of those who live with Down syndrome in one way or another.
 Today’s fiction (or is it?) feature is a reprint from The Unknown Contributor.